 This feels like a living, breathing world — one that is very much affected by how you play the game.
 If you’re looking to kill time while you wait for Cyberpunk 2077, this is your best bet.

 Skyrim has been out for years at this point, but that hasn’t stopped people from playing it over and over again.

 Whether you’ve played it or not, this is a game that can keep you busy for weeks on end, and that’s just for a single playthrough.

 3. Persona 5

 RPGs are probably the genre known best for producing extremely long games.
-We’ve included a few on this list, but there are plenty more out there.
-For example, take a look at our list of the best RPGs for the PlayStation 4.
+We’ve included a few on this list, but there are plenty more out there—some you may have overlooked.